jelkewcharoen/WhereIsIt/README.md

 ***

 #### Current Bugs:
-* Navigation View is currently pretty buggy.
-When playing with UI, you can only press Back button 2-3 times before the main search gets disabled.
+<strike>Navigation View is currently pretty buggy.
+When playing with UI, you can only press Back button 2-3 times before the main search gets disabled.</strike> Patched 10/10/21 - AL